bartczernicki/ImageClassificationStateLicenses/README.md

 - An internet connection & a browser
 - Download the training & validation image set from this repository
-- An Azure subscription is **NOT REQUIRED**, we will use the FREE trial
+- An Azure subscription is **NOT REQUIRED**, we will use the FREE trial SKU

 <a name="Intended Audience"></a>
 ## Intended Audience ##